seanhatton/repronim.org/content/resources/tools/neurodocker/_index.md

 ### Requisite knowledge to use

-- bash/command line
+- Command line familiarity
-- Docker/singularity
+- Docker or Singularity familiarity

 ### Requisite technical requirements

-- Linux / OSX
+- Linux / macOS
 - Python 3.8-3.12
 - Docker or Singularity